-For businesses calculating their tax liability under section 5 Income Tax Act 1988, the following applies:
+For businesses calculating their tax liability under section 5 Income Tax Act 1988, the following applies to the sale of real estate held as fixed assets:

 - Profit is generally calculated the regular way; - Operating expenses can only be deducted to a limited extent where the special tax rate of 30% is actually applied (see above). - Incidental acquisition costs must be capitalised and will reduce the taxable gain on disposal at a later time.